Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Data and simulated event samples

 Simulated events produced with several Monte Carlo (MC) event generators are used to predict yields for background contributions from SM processes and for possible SUSY signals.
 To account for pileup, all simulated events are overlaid with multiple $pp$ collisions simulated with the soft QCD processes of \PYTHIA[8.186]~\cite{Sjostrand:2007gs} using the A3 set of tuned parameters~\cite{ATL-PHYS-PUB-2016-017} and the \NNPDF[2.3lo] leading-order (LO) parton distribution functions (PDFs)~\cite{Ball:2012cx}.
 For all samples showered with \PYTHIA[8], \EVTGEN[1.2.0]~\cite{EvtGen} is used to simulate the decays of bottom and charmed hadrons.
 The simulated events are weighted such that the pileup conditions match those of the data and are required to satisfy the trigger selections.
 The response of the detector to particles is modeled with an ATLAS detector simulation~\cite{SOFT-2010-01} based on \geant~\cite{Agostinelli:2002hh} for almost all SM background simulation.
 A few minor electroweak $Z$+jet processes with very small yields for these searches use a fast simulation based on a parameterisation of the performance of the ATLAS EM and hadronic calorimeters~\cite{ATL-SOFT-PUB-2014-001} and on \GEANT elsewhere.

-Final states with two hadronically decaying $\tau$-leptons, low jet activity and a large $\pTmiss$ are included in this analysis.
+Final states with at least two hadronically decaying $\tau$-leptons, low jet activity and a large $\pTmiss$ are included in this analysis.
 As a result, SM background processes containing both real and misidentified $\tau$-lepton final state contributions are considered.
-These backgrounds are summarised in the following.
+These backgrounds are summarised in the following paragraphs.

 The production of top-quark pairs (\ttbar) and single top quarks in the $Wt$ and $s$-channels is performed with \POWHEGBOX[v2]~\cite{Frixione:2007nw,Nason:2004rx,Frixione:2007vw,Alioli:2010xd}, with the \NNPDF[2.3lo] PDF set at next-to-leading-order (NLO) in the Matrix element (ME) calculations and the ATLAS underlying-event tune A14~\cite{ATL-PHYS-PUB-2014-021}.
 Electroweak $t$-channel single-top-quark events are simulated using the \POWHEGBOX[v2] event generator.
 The parton shower (PS), fragmentation, and the underlying event are simulated using \PYTHIA[8.186] with the \NNPDF[2.3lo] PDF set and a corresponding set of A14 tuned parameters.
 The top-quark mass is set to $172.5\,\GeV$.
 The \ttbar\ sample is normalized to the cross-section prediction at next-to-next-to-leading-order (NNLO) in QCD including the resummation of next-to-next-to-leading-logarithmic (NNLL) soft-gluon terms calculated using \TOPpp[2.0]~\cite{Beneke:2011mq,Cacciari:2011hy,Baernreuther:2012ws,Czakon:2012zr,Czakon:2012pz,Czakon:2013goa,Czakon:2011xx}.
 The cross-section for single-top-quark is computed for the $Wt$-channel at NLO in QCD with NNLL soft gluon corrections~\cite{Aliev:2010zk,Kant:2014oha}, and to NLO in QCD for the $t$- and $s$-channels.
 Top-quark pair production with an additional $W$ or $Z$ boson is calculated using \AMCatNLO[2.2.2]~\cite{Alwall:2014hca} at NLO in the ME calculations, while fragmentation and hadronization are simulated with \PYTHIA[8.186].
 The underlying-event tune A14 is used with the \NNPDF[2.3lo] PDF set, and the cross-sections are normalized using NLO predictions~\cite{Lazopoulos:2008de,Campbell:2012dh}.